NPalopoli/IDP_Python/_episodes/15-writing-functions.md

 ~~~
 {: .output}

-## Arguments in call are matched to parameters in definition.
+## Using the parameters

 *   Functions are most useful when they can operate on different data.
-*   Specify *parameters* when defining a function.
+*   To this aim, you specify *parameters* when defining a function.
     *   These become variables when the function is executed.
-    *   Are assigned the arguments in the call (i.e., the values passed to the function).
-    *   If you don't name the arguments when using them in the call, the arguments will be matched to
-parameters in the order the parameters are defined in the function.
+    *   The order is relevant, we will see that with an example.

 ~~~
 def print_date(year, month, day):